p15avgo/colab/index.md

 ## Welcome to Neural Network display code

 This is a neural network that i wrote in my thesis project for dermoscopic classification problems like classify melanoma images to their own categories.
-Below i will show you the results that the neural network exports.
+Below is the results that the neural network exports.

 ### Images